bugsounet/EXT-Background/README.md

 If a gif is missing: it return a black screen for the missing status GIF<br>
 Now, you have just to select your model in your recipe configuration

+You can Make a PullRequest with your own model !

 ### Notes:
  * For working GoogleAssistant need the `fullscreen_above` position !